 There are essentially four main modes of transportation to get you from region to region, and from place to place.
-Each have their pros, and each have their cons.
+Each has its pros, and each has its cons.
 Those modes of transportation are as follows:

 - Renting a car